-1317/PHYS 1317 Introduction to Physical Science II (3-0).
-An introduction to the foundations of physical science, including selected areas of chemistry, earth science, and space science.
+1315, 1317/PHYS 1315, PHYS 1317 Introduction to Physical Science (3-0).
+An introduction to the foundations of physical science, including selected areas of physics, chemistry, earth science, and space science.
 Prerequisite: Credit for at least one college-level mathematics course.

-3311 Physical Science Concepts I (3-0).
-A study of physical systems and sub-systems, interactions, variables, motion, and energy.
+3311, 3312 Physical Science Concepts (3-0).
+A study of physical systems and sub-systems, interactions, variables, motion, energy, electricity, and magnetism.
 For students pursuing teacher certification.